 The legend says that while he was walking on the banks of the Yellow River, he saw a dragon coming out of waters and wearing on his back the signs of the eight trigrams that he copied by drawing them with his finger, on the sand.

-I-ching is a collection of essays on 64 linear figures made up of six continuous or discontinuous lines.
-The continuous lines ______ represent the yang principle, and the discontinuous ones__ __, the yin principle.
+I-ching is a collection of essays on 64 lineal figures made up of six continuous or discontinuous lines.
+The continuous lines _____ represent the yang principle, and the discontinuous ones__ __, the yin principle.

 The 64 hexagrams have titles like Creative (Yang), Difficulty at Beginning, Caldron, Marrying Maiden, Progress, Contemplation... that definitely describe typical situations.

 Each hexagram also contains a Judgment (many times offering oracular predictions) and short texts explaining the significance of each individual line.

 I-ching has always been used as an oracle.
 He is also consulted today whenever we need information about our projects and tips to help us achieve them.

 There are two methods of consulting the oracle: with coins and snake stems.
 The coin method is the best known.
 Readmore...